Pedro (2008 film): Plot

 The film opens with 22-year-old AIDS activist Pedro Zamora in his New York City hotel room in 1994, getting ready for an appearance on CBS.
 His contact calls him to ask why he has not arrived at the studio, but Zamora, disoriented, does not know who he is.
 Hotel security subsequently finds him lying unconscious on the floor.

 In a flashback, 21-year-old Zamora is in Miami, Florida, where his family emigrated from Cuba.
 After making an audition tape for MTV's reality television series, The Real World: San Francisco, he is interviewed by producers.
 He tells him that if he is cast, he will not change his name to "Peter", nor hide his HIV status.
 He says that it does not matter if he dies of AIDS, as it is more important that he speak out about the disease.
 He is eventually cast, and meets his housemates when he moves into the house.
 As the housemates get to know one another, Judd Winick, who was informed by the producers that he would be living with someone with AIDS, is nervous about which of his housemates has it.

-Zamora tells the others about his HIV/AIDS status by showing them his scrap book as an AIDS educator.
+Zamora tells the others about his HIV/AIDS status by showing them his scrapbook as an AIDS educator.
 Housemate Rachel Campos, who is uncomfortable, feels it is Pedro's responsibility to ease her concerns, and that she is being made the villain.
 Housemate David "Puck" Rainey, meanwhile, makes derogatory jokes about Zamora and his homosexuality.
 Zamora spends time with Sean Sasser, and becomes friends with Pam and Judd, his roommates.
 Rainey alienates the rest of the cast with his behavior, and when Zamora threatens to move out if Rainey stays, the others evict Rainey.

 Zamora continues his work, speaking publicly despite protesters, though he continues to get sicker.
 Despite Winick's attempts to be reassuring, Zamora laments that he is only going to get worse.
 When one of the producers asks him if he wants to stop taping or be sent home, Zamora insists that he promise him that they continue filming until the end.

 In 1994, the unconscious Zamora is brought to St. Vincent's Hospital in New York.
 He is told that his sister, Mily, will be arriving to see him.
 When a staffperson asks him if he wishes her to remove the anklet he has on his left ankle, he refuses.